 I only started doing well in the rankings when I shifted my focus from oils to colored pencils (from a popular medium to a less well-known medium) and from fine art portraits to teaching.
 I started rewriting old content to match the new focus and wrote new content in such a way as to make it SEO friendly.

 I began presenting myself as an instructor of colored pencil, with a focus on horse portraits and landscapes.

 Yes, I was writing to a different market (artists who wanted to learn instead of potential clients who wanted a portrait painted,) so I was essentially starting from scratch.
 But the teaching niche has gained traffic more steadily and more quickly than the portrait niche ever did.

 Use the right SEO tools

 The best tool I found was Yoast’s free plugin for WordPress.
 I can’t recommend Yoast strongly enough.
-The plugin identifies two key areas in which optimization is vital (readability and searchability) then highlights areas that could be improved in each.
+The plugin identifies two key areas in which optimization is vital (readability and searchability) and then highlights areas that could be improved in each.